telosys-saas/telosys-saas/README.md

 ### Pac4J : Github authentication

 Steps:
-- the user goes to the logine page and click on the button "Login with Github"
+- the user goes to the login page and click on the button "Login with Github"
 - it makes a POST on the URL "/auth/github" to call the PAC4J "RequiresAuthenticationFilter"
 - it uses the PAC4J Github client which has been initialized with the client id and secret token
 - it calls Github URL for Oauth authentication : "https://github.com/login/oauth/authorize?client_id=AAA&redirect_uri=AAA&scope=AAA" with the client id and redirect URL
 - the redirect URL must match with the redirect URL registered in Github for this OAuth application key
-- Github displays an authoriation confirmation page to the user
+- Github displays an authorization confirmation page to the user
 - If the user confirms, then Github redirect the user to the "redirect URL"
 - It redirectes the user to the Telosys webapp on "/auth/github"
 - It calls the servlet "RedirectAfterGithubLogin" which redirects the user to the workspace page "/workspace"